 x.5 Examples of results

 NOTE: Examples of results are not normally given for tests on articles as these are too specific to the article tested and do not allow validation of the test procedure.
-Results on substances may vary from those given in the "Examples of results" if the physical form, composition, purity etc. of the substance is different.
+Results on test samples may vary from those given in the "Examples of results" if the physical form, composition, purity etc. of the test sample is different.
 The results given should not be regarded as standard values.

 Figures x.1, x.2, x.3 etc. (i.e. diagrams of apparatus etc.)